 - Chop green beans into 1cm pieces.

-- For the filling add in a big bowl the chopped onion, spring onions, leek, green beans, grated carrot, dill, mint, bulgur wheat, olive oil, salt and pepper.
+- For the filling add in a big bowl the chopped onion, green onions, leek, green beans, grated carrot, dill, mint, bulgur wheat, olive oil, salt and pepper.
 Mix well.

 - Slice off the top of the tomatoes cutting about 1 mm from the edge.